 The best place to start is to consider the nature of your business.
 Try to come up with words or phrases that describe you, your business idea, or the products and services you’re planning to sell.

 Don’t be afraid to get personal or cautiously explore puns.
-But if you’re really stuck, there are plenty of ways you can get the creative juices flowing.
+But if you’re really stuck, there are plenty of ways to get the creative juices flowing.

 For example, you could transform a long or clunky phrase into an acronym, or mash-up two or three words to form a new and clever way to label your business.
 You could also look to mythology or fiction for inspiration, as well as foreign words or a dead language like Latin.